Achille Campion: Ireland

 Campion signed with League of Ireland Premier Division club Sligo Rovers in August 2016.
 Manager Dave Robertson said that "he really fits what we're looking for" as Campion scored on his debut, in a 5–0 win over Wexford Youths on 5 August.

 He signed with Cork City in November 2016, with manager John Caulfield saying that "he’ll create lot of goals and score a lot of goals, and that’s what we need".
 He scored two goals in 23 appearances across the 2017 season, helping the "Rebel Army" to win both the Premier Division title and the President of Ireland's Cup, though he was an unused substitute in the final at Turners Cross.
 On 4 November, he entered the final of the FAI Cup at the Aviva Stadium as a substitute in extra time, and went on to score the equalising goal of a 1–1 draw; Cork went on to win the trophy on penalties.
+He was regarded to have failed to establish himself as a starter while playing for the club.

 On 2 January 2018, Campion joined NIFL Premiership club Linfield on loan for the rest of the 2017–18 season; manager David Healy said "he's a player we know well and have seen play live several times".
 He scored two goals in 16 appearances for the "Blues" as they posted a fourth-place finish at the end of the 2017–18 campaign.
 He left Cork City on 26 July 2018.

 On 16 August 2018, Campion joined Dublin club St Patrick's Athletic on a contract to run until the end of the 2018 season.